Need to talk? Call 1800 882 436.

 How family violence affects babies and children

 Domestic and family violence can affect babies and children.
-Find out about the impact on babies and children and where you can turn to for help.
+Find out about the impact of DV on babies and children and where you can get help.

 Read more on Pregnancy, Birth & Baby website